-Jim Barrett was an irrigation consultant for the project that included a new system for the entire course.
-Leibold Irrigation was the contractor for the irrigation installation as well as course renovation work.
+Jim Barrett was an golf course irrigation consultant for the project that included a new system for the entire course.
+Leibold Irrigation was the contractor for the golf course irrigation installation as well as golf course renovation work.
 Tees were sodded with Diamond zoysia and built with an internal drainage pipe and a six-inch soil mix cap.

 All bunkers have been rebuilt to Better Billy Bunker specifications.
 “No bunkers were drastically changed, but some sand lines were adjusted for increased visibility,” said LaFoy.
 “The putting surfaces were virtually untouched except around the edges where some of the ‘dams’ – created by topdressing build-up, which was restricting flow of surface water from escaping – were lowered and re-sodded.”

 Construction started in July 2018 after the Alabama State Women’s Amateur Championship, due to the courses sharing the practice facilities, which were used by the players.
 Work was completed in spring 2019 with the course growing in since.